 Digitization trends have a high impact on hospitals worldwide with more and more digital smart hospitals emerging.
 Smart hospitals are technology-driven medical settings equipped with advanced devices and software, where infrastructure makes extensive use of emergent technologies, such as AI and IoT, to reduce the workload and minimize the operational cost associated with all the procedures included in a hospital.
 The smart hospital market has primarily evolved to create more integrated, efficient spaces to suit the needs of their end-users and medical practitioners.

-In such times where epidemics have claimed lives and threaten millions, as well as the livelihoods of hundreds of millions more, the ability for smart hospitals to provide a wide range of population health support is crucial.
-Already in this current crisis, the ability for smart hospitals to use leading-edge technology to gather data effectively and safely is has proven to be a huge boon to healthcare professionals.
+In such times where epidemics have claimed lives and threatened millions, as well as the livelihoods of hundreds of millions more, the ability of smart hospitals to provide a wide range of population health support is crucial.
+Already in this current crisis, the ability of smart hospitals to use leading-edge technology to gather data effectively and safely has proven to be a huge boon to healthcare professionals.

 Further, healthcare reform under the Patient Protection and Affordable Care Act (PPACA), approved by the United States Supreme Court requires the installation of electronic medical records for all medical practitioners and healthcare-based institutes.